utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/adding-private-network.md

 ### Sort elements in a folder

-You can select a folder to sort elements in it, enabling you to sort elements in the folder and its subfolders.
+You can sort elements in a folder and its subfolders.
 To sort elements, select a folder or subfolder in the left sidebar, then select the **Sort by** dropdown list.
 The options are:

 * **Recently added** - Sort elements by the date they were added.
 * **A to Z** - Sort elements alphabetically.